harrisonmg/clipboard-inserter/README.md

 # Fork information

+- UPDATE the clipboard reading method to reduce the performance impact of the addon by ~90%
-- ADD automatic url detection with an option (requires tabs permission and requires permission to access all urls)
+- ADD automatic url detection with an option (requires new "tabs" and "access all urls" permissions)
 - ADD prepend/append option
-- FORMAT files and add semicolons (sorry, I had to do it.)
+- FORMAT files and add semicolons (sorry I had to do it.)

-I am very willing to send a push request to update kmltml/clipboard-inserter but with this many changes I'm not sure what the creator would think about that.
+I am very willing to send a push request to update the main repo (kmltml/clipboard-inserter) but with this many changes and added permissions I'm not sure what the addon creator would think about that.
 Let me know.

+For now you can download the repo and add it as an extension using a browser that can disable addon signing requirements such as **Firefox Developer Edition**.

 # Example HTML page for Clipboard Inserter